 Fat Bear Week started as Fat Bear Tuesday in 2014.
 Former Katmai park ranger Mike Fitz and his colleagues came up with the idea after reading wildlife webcam viewers’ comments celebrating the bears’ pre-hibernation transformation from spring to autumn.
 March Madness-style brackets featuring before-and-after photos of the bears were published to Facebook, where followers could vote on which bear they thought was fattest.
 Since 2015, the competition has been a week-long event.

 Fat Bear Week has since moved off Facebook so more people can participate.
-For the second year in a row, the park hosted a Fat Bear Junior competition, which concluded on September 30.
-For the main event, this year has got some pretty serious contenders, including returning champ Otis (a.k.a.
-Bear 480), who has been named Fattest Bear a total of four times since the competition began.
+For the third year in a row, the park also hosted a Fat Bear Junior competition, which concluded on September 29.
+For the main event, this year has got some pretty serious contenders, including last year's champ 747, who has been named Fattest Bear twice in three years.

 According to the organizers of Fat Bear Week, the heaviest bear doesn’t always claim the top honor.
 Fans can vote for the bear that gained the most weight over the year, or simply the bear they like the most.
 A good photo that shows off their hibernation-ready bod in all its chunky glory also doesn’t hurt.
 To make sure your voice is heard in this year’s competition, cast your vote here.